 Internet in Andorra, fiber optics

-The result was that the Principality already had Internet access of up to 300 symmetric Mbps in 2017, and finally in 2018 at 700 symmetric Mbps.
+The result was that the Principality already had a connection of up to 300 Mbps symmetrical in 2017, and finally in 2018 to 700 Mbps symmetric.
 Currently you can have up to 1GB symmetrical, and at a fairly affordable price.
 This is certainly a great advantage for those who need a professional, stable and fast internet connection to work or sell their services, such as youtubers, streamers or content creators in general the brokers, traders or financial agents or e-commerce businesses.
 Specifically, there are three internet connection rates for home or business premises, which you can check here: